Demonte Colony 2: Audience response

 News18.com curated the audience response and wrote, "Demonte Colony 2 Review: Fans Praise Horror Sequel And Anticipate A Third Part" and based on the audience reviews they declared it as a hit in both the regional languages and wrote, "Demonte Colony was a huge hit in both Telugu and Tamil which was released in 2015 and took the box office by storm."

 Sequel

 The third instalment, titled Demonte Colony 3, was announced shortly after the film's success.
-Gnanamuthu confirmed that he will start its production after completing a series starring Pooja Hegde.
-Filming ultimately began in July 2025.
+Filming began in July 2025, and ended in April 2026.
+It was scheduled to release on 10 September 2026, but was stalled indefinitely due to a lawsuit filed by White Knights Entertainment against Ajay for taking the project to another studio without informing them, despite having signed an agreement with White Knights.